gomuso/validatejs/README.md

 ### Custom field names in error messages

+*Please note: Custom field names only work when using the `asSentence` formatter!*

 It might happen that you have a name for a field within the code that you don't want to expose to the user - either because you don't want them to know or because they wouldn't understand.